 So, how can your business avoid these hefty fines?

-In the last 12 months, we’ve updated our own internal processes in order to make our marketing activities GDPR-compliant.
+We’ve updated our own internal processes in order to make our marketing activities GDPR-compliant.

 Based on our own experience – and the removal of thousands of email addresses – we’re sharing what we have learned to show you how you can keep your mailing list GDPR-friendly and use email marketing in this post-GDPR world.